 Like much of Europe, there are a few things you actually need to ask for if or when you'd like them during restaurant meals: tap water (the assumption is that you'll want bottled water), ice cubes for soft drinks, and your bill when you're done.

-Another etiquette tip to keep in mind on Italy tours is that cappuccinos and other milky coffee drinks are considered morning drinks.
+Another etiquette tip to keep in mind on Italy trips is that cappuccinos and other milky coffee drinks are considered morning drinks.
 Italians don't drink them after 11am—but of course, cafes and restaurants do serve the delicious, frothy beverages any time of day (just mostly to visitors).

 When getting ready to go on a tour of Italy, check your specific destination's weather forecast, since temperatures range quite a bit from north to south and from the coasts inland.
 No matter where you go, you'll be walking around a lot, so we recommend comfortable layers that you can adjust easily, as well as good walking shoes.